 Find out more information about tank removal.

 You must also be compliant with the Hazardous Substances and New Organisms (HSNO) Act 1996.
 If you have more than 50 litres of petrol (not including what is in you car) or have an underground storage tank of any size or an above ground tank greater than 5000 litres then you will need find out whether you comply with the HSNO Act requirements for petrol and diesel storage on farms.
-Visit the ERMA website.
+Visit the EPA website.

 You probably don't need to be an Approved Handler for farm fuel storage and use.
 However, you must be properly trained on the hazards of petrol, its safe use and handling, and how to manage a spill or other emergency.